Labooko Ghana 72% dark chocolate bar with stylized woman in black gold attire purple sunglasses

 Attention CA Residents: Prop 65 Warning

-Fine chocolate has rich, nuanced flavors.
-Like wine it can change with cacao bean variety and where it's grown.
+Fine chocolate has rich, nuanced flavors that change with origin and cacao variety.

-Our chocolate makers source cacao at high standards beyond Fair Trade, and produce responsibly.
+Our makers source cacao to high standards and produce responsibly from bean to bar.

 Maker